CW Skimmer, Win-Test & FT1000MP: my wish!

 CW-Skimmer is currently retrieving the frequency information from VFO-A (first receiver).
-In case you have the SDR bandscope (like I have) installed in the second receiver (VFO-B) you have a missmatch of frequency data.
+In case you have the SDR band scope (like I have) installed in the second receiver (VFO-B) you have a mismatch of frequency data.
 This means that CW Skimmer changes the frequency, whenever the VFO wheel of the Main receiver (VFO-A) is touched.
-However this is not desired since the receiver which is connected to CW Skimmer is located in the second receiver and therefor logically connected to VFO-B.
+However, this is not desired since the receiver which is connected to CW Skimmer is located in the second receiver and therefore logically connected to VFO-B.

 A possible solution

 The following image shows how a possible solution could look like.
 When CW-Skimmer would provide an option to select the frequency source (VFO-A or VFO-B) the problem would be solved.

 Please note that changing the Omni-Rig Transceiver definition (e.g. flipping VFO-A/VFO-B) does not help in this case.